codehbs/codehbs-fb-bot/README.md

-# Messenger Platform Sample -- node.js
+# CodeHBS facebook messenger bot -- node.js

-This project is an example server for Messenger Platform built in Node.js.
-With this app, you can send it messages and it will echo them back to you.
-You can also see examples of the different types of Structured Messages.
+This project defines the server (webhook) that handles messages sent to the CodeHBS facebook messenger bot and responds to them.
+This was built on top of Facebook's template server app provided [here](https://github.com/fbsamples/messenger-platform-samples).

 It contains the following functionality: